How Much Is Non-Owner Car Insurance?

 Your Insurer

-Rates for the same minimum liability non-owner policy range from $43 per month to $200 per month in MoneyGeek's data.
+Rates for the same minimum liability non-owner policy range from $43 per month with Kemper to $200 per month with Chubb in our data.
 That's a $157 monthly difference for identical coverage.
-Compare at least three quotes before buying.
+Comparing quotes from at least three insurers is the most reliable way to find where your rate falls in that spread, since the same driver profile produces different results at every carrier.

 Driving Record

-An SR-22 requirement follows the driver, not the vehicle, so it adds a surcharge to any non-owner policy.
-A DUI with an SR-22 raises the average premium by $729 per year over a clean record.
-SR-22 status typically lasts three years.
+An SR-22 requirement follows the driver, not the vehicle, so it adds a high-risk driver surcharge to any non-owner policy.
+A DUI with an SR-22 raises the average premium $729 per year over a clean record, a 66% increase.
+SR-22 status lasts three years in most states.

 State of Residence